-Program Name Description Eligible Activities Federal Programs • Community Development Block Grant (CDBG) Program The Department of Housing and Urban Development (HUD) awards Community Development Block Grants annually to entitlement jurisdictions and states for general activities, including housing, and economic development activities.
-HUD also offers various other programs that can be utilized by the City and nonprofit and for- profit agencies for the preservation of low-income housing units such as Section 202 and Section 108 loan guarantees.
+Program Name Description Eligible Activities Federal Programs Community Development Block Grant (CDBG) Program The Department of Housing and Urban Development (HUD) awards Community Development Block Grants annually to entitlement jurisdictions and states for general activities, including housing, and economic development activities.
+HUD also offers various other programs that can be utilized by the City and nonprofit and forprofit agencies for the preservation of low-income housing units such as Section 202 and Section 108 loan guarantees.
 The annual appropriation for CDBG is split between states and local jurisdictions called "entitlement communities."
 Acquisition Rehabilitation Homebuyer Assistance Economic Development Assistance Homeless Assistance Public Services Infrastructure Replacement HOME Investment Partnerships Program The Home Investment Partnerships Program (HOME) was created under the Cranston Gonzalez National Affordable Housing Act enacted in November 1990.
 HOME funds are awarded annually as formula grants to participating jurisdictions.
 HUD establishes Home Investment Trust Funds for each grantee, providing a line of credit that the jurisdiction may draw upon as needed.
 The program's flexibility allows states and local governments to use HOME funds for grants, direct loans, loan guarantees, or other forms of credit enhancement or rental assistance or security deposits.
 Acquisition Rehabilitation Homebuyer Assistance Rental Assistance Housing Choice Voucher (HCV) Rental Assistance (Section 8) Provides rental assistance payments to owners of market-rate properties on behalf of very-low-income tenants.
 Rental Assistance Section 811 Provides grants to nonprofit developers of supportive housing for disabled persons.
 The grants may be used to construct or rehabilitate group homes, independent living facilities, and intermediate care facilities.
 The grants may also have a rental assistance component.
 Acquisition Rehabilitation New Construction Rental Assistance

-Program Name Description Eligible Activities Drevides fixed rate low interest loops to exemizations wishing to Land Acquisition Section 203(k) Provides fixed-rate, low-interest loans to organizations wishing to acquire and rehabilitate property.
-Rehabilitation Refinancing of Existing Debt Section 202 Grants to private nonprofit developers of supportive housing for very low-income seniors. - New Construction Low Income Housing Tax Credits to encourage private investment in the acquisition, rehabilitation, and construction of low-income rental housing.
+Program Name Description Eligible Activities Section 203(k) Provides fixed-rate, low-interest loans to organizations wishing to acquire and rehabilitate property.
+Land Acquisition Rehabilitation Refinancing of Existing Debt Section 202 Grants to private nonprofit developers of supportive housing for very low-income seniors. - New Construction Low Income Housing Tax Credits (LIHTC) In 1986, Congress created the federal Low Income Housing Tax Credits to encourage private investment in the acquisition, rehabilitation, and construction of low-income rental housing.
 Because high housing costs in California make it difficult, even with federal credits, to produce affordable rental housing, the California legislature created a state low-income housing tax credit program to supplement the federal credit.
-The state credit is essentially identical to the federal credit, the Tax Credit Allocation Committee allocates both, and state credits are only available to projects receiving federal credit.
+The state credit is essentially identical to the federal credit, the Tax Credit Allocation Committee allocates both, and state credits are only available to projects receiving federal credits.
 Twenty percent of federal credits are reserved for rural areas and 10 percent for nonprofit sponsors.
 To compete for the credit, rental housing developments have to reserve units at affordable rents to households at or below 46 percent of area median income.
 The targeted units must be reserved for the target population for 55 years.
 New Construction Mortgage Credit Certificate Program Offers income tax credits to first-time homebuyers.
 The County distributes the credits.
-Homebuyer Assistance Transitional Housing Supportive Housing Offers grants to agencies who offer supportive housing and services Housing for Disabled Persons Program (SHP) to the homeless.
-Supportive Housing Support Services
+Homebuyer Assistance Supportive Housing Program (SHP) Offers grants to agencies who offer supportive housing and services to the homeless.
+Transitional Housing Housing for Disabled Persons Supportive Housing Support Services